mechmotum/mechmotum.github.io/content/pages/guide.rst

 Getting Started
 ===============

-- Join the lab communication channels:

-  - Ask Jason <j.k.moore@tudelft.nl> to add you to the lab `email list`_.
-  - Ask Rado <r.r.dukalski@tudelft.nl> to add you to the lab's element/matrix chat room.
+- Join the lab communication channels: Ask Jason <j.k.moore@tudelft.nl> to add you to the lab `email list`_ and someone in the lab how to join the lab's element/matrix chat room.
 - Send an introduction email to the lab email list (mechmotum@googlegroups.com): who you are, a bit about yourself, what you will work on, etc.